 |Click here to view the ZX80 8K BASIC ROM upgrade instructions.|

-The BASIC manual that came with the upgrade kit was the same of that shipped with the ZX81 and hence was entitled 'ZX81 BASIC Programming'.
+The BASIC manual that came with the upgrade kit was the same as that shipped with the ZX81 and hence was entitled 'ZX81 BASIC Programming'.
 It only refers to the ZX80 with the 8K ROM twice.
 First in Chapter 16 (page 111) when discussing the LOAD and SAVE commands where it states that programs saved from a ZX80 with the 4K ROM will not load into the ZX81 (or ZX80 fitted with the 8K ROM).
 The second reference is in chapter 19 (page 127) when discussing the PAUSE command where it states that if a PAUSE command is executed in FAST mode (as it always would be on a ZX80) then the command must be followed with a POKE 16437,255 command.
 This POKE command overcame a bug in the PAUSE command within the edition 1 ZX81 ROM when operated in FAST mode, and was clearly known about by Sinclair when printing the BASIC manual and so implies that the code had been committed to ROM by that stage.
 The edition 2 ZX81 ROM would eventually fix this, with further bugs being fixed in the edition 3 ROM.